FarmData2/FD2-School-Materials/07-FD1/07-FD1-Application.md

 # 07 - FD1 - Application

-In this assignment you will modify the prototype Harvest form so that ...
+In this assignment you will modify the prototype Harvest form so that (most of) the data displayed in the Harvest form is fetched from farmOS rather than being hard-coded into the Vue instance.
+This will include the crops displayed in the "Crop" select and the plants displayed in the table when a crop is selected.

 ## Preliminaries